 At Hartley, Rowe & Fowler, we are ready to help you understand your legal options.
 Our experienced premises liability lawyers will conduct an investigation, discuss your options, and help you make an informed decision.
 Call our Douglasville personal injury attorneys at 678-825-6004 now to book your free case review.

-To determine if you have a premises liability claim in Douglasville, GA, there are various conditions that you must satisfy.
+To determine if you have a premises liability case in Douglasville, GA, there are various conditions that you must satisfy.
 A knowledgeable premises liability attorney can guide you throughout this process.

 First, you must prove that you were at the property and that the accident led to injuries and damages.
-You must also provide sufficient evidence supporting your claim, such as CCTV footage, photos of visible injuries and hazards within the property, hospital records, and financial statements related to your accident.
-Testimonies from witnesses and bystanders can also help lawyers determine if you have a case.
+You must also provide sufficient evidence supporting your case, such as CCTV footage, photos of visible injuries and hazards within the property, hospital records, and financial statements related to your accident.
+Testimonies from witnesses and bystanders can also help slip and fall lawyers determine if you have a case.

 Evidence collection and analysis is a crucial part of any premises liability case.
-At Hartley, Rowe & Fowler, our legal team will go above and beyond to collect all relevant evidence, including amateur videos taken by witnesses at the scene, to prove you have a claim.
+At Hartley, Rowe & Fowler, our premises liability lawyers will go above and beyond to collect all relevant evidence, including amateur videos taken by witnesses at the scene, to prove you have a claim.

 Countless types of accidents can happen when you are on someone else’s property.
 The consequences of these accidents can be devastating for guests and residents.
-Victims of these accidents may at times sustain life-altering injuries or even death.
+Victims may at times sustain life-altering injuries or even death.

 Some of the common types of accidents that Douglasville residents face include: